zFalkRumz/SoftServeChallenges/README.md

     Medium: 15 points per challenge.
     Hard: 25 points per challenge.

 Firstly, you have to fork the current repository.
+Then you have to create a subfolder in the repository and name it "name_surname" in such a way.
+You should put present submissions in that folder and name them "name_surname_difficulty_level_challenge number".
+Example:
+1) Folder name : yulian_salo
+2) File name: yulian_salo_easy_5
+3) Path: SoftServeChallenges/yulian_salo/

 For the competition you are free to choose from any programming languages you'd like to.
 Please note, that sumbissions will checked at Repl.it(https://repl.it/).
 So you are recommended to you use Repl.it yourself to be sure that your submission is valid.